AndyA/pipetoys/README.md

   $ fatcat -i somefile other1 other2
 ```

+Sometimes it's useful to have a version of cat that can buffer more data
+to even out disparities between the rates at which data is being
+produced and consumed.
 By default a 1MB buffer is allocated.
-This can be overridden using the
+This can be
--b option:
+overridden using the -b option:

 ```
   $ fatcat -b 100MB